f-pisani/gmail-cli-tools/README.md

 # Gmail CLI Tools

-A command-line tool for downloading and managing Gmail messages with OAuth authentication.
+A suite of command-line tools for exporting and managing Gmail messages with OAuth authentication.
+Export emails to JSONL format for easy processing and analysis.

 ## Features

 - OAuth2 authentication with Gmail API
-- Download emails to JSONL format
+- Export emails to JSONL format
 - List Gmail labels
 - Export email metadata including attachments
 - Support for large mailboxes (>500 emails)